cdl-saarland/CGO17_ArtifactEvaluation/README.md

       remark: SCoP ends here but was dismissed.

-##### Number of loop nests analyzed without assumptions [#S]:
+##### Number of loop nests analyzed without assumptions [#S]

   Run options: `-mllvm -polly-optimizer=none`

   Indirectly derived number.
-First use the method described above to get the number of *valid SCoPs*.
-Then disable the optimizer (to prevent early exits) and get the number of SCoPs that did require versioning, thus assumptions.
+First use the method described above to determine the number of *valid SCoPs*.
+Then disable the optimizer (to prevent early exits) and determine the number of SCoPs that *did require versioning*, thus assumptions (SK `"Number of SCoPs that required versioning."`).
 The difference is the number of SCoPs valid without assumptions.

 ```
-  *#Valid Scops* - *#SCoPs required versioning.*
+  *#Valid Scops* - *#SCoPs that required versioning.*
 ```

   Alternatively one could enable the remarks system and check if there are